Our car won its class at Le Mans in 1954, the first such victory for an American manufacturer. They manufactured only 2 of these open-top cars ever.

 All of these variations would favor the car which is currently in the Collier Collection to be the actual Sebring winner.
 That car seemed to be more successful in races, probably because it ultimately had an engine with the four Weber carburetors which would represent a significant improvement in speed.
 Data from the Cunningham files shows however, that for Sebring, the engine was probably similar to the four carburetor two inlet manifold Stromberg arrangement which is currently seen on our car.

 Serial numbers on these cars have always been an issue.
-The other C4R Roadster is registered as having chassis number 5216 with engine number 5217.
+They register the other C4R Roadster as having chassis number 5216 with engine number 5217.
 Our car has those numbers in reverse.
-One possibility is that the engines were swapped since it is known that engine changes happened in this organization before races.
+One possibility is that they swapped the engines since we know that engine changes happened in this organization before races.

 Our car was at the 1970 auction for the estate of driver Charles Moran, who not only raced this car, but was the pilot of the great duPont effort at Le Mans in 1929.
-The winning bidder at the Moran estate sale was Tiny Gould, a dealer, who passed the car on to Warren Collins.
+The winning bidder at the Moran estate sale was Tiny Gould, a dealer who passed the car on to Warren Collins.
 The subsequent owner was Henry Faulkner, from whom Robert F. Williams purchased the car in 1983.
 He took it to various events throughout the country.
-In addition, he participated in the 1984, 1986, 1987, and 1988 Mille Miglia Retrospectives.
+In addition, he took part in the 1984, 1986, 1987, and 1988 Mille Miglia Retrospectives.
 In each of these years the car finished, co-driven by such greats as John Fitch in 1988 and Augie Pabst in 1984.
-The car was sent to be rebuilt after that time with intense vigilance over originality.
+They sent the car for a rebuild after that time with intense vigilance over originality.
 It subsequently appeared both in racing and show events.
-Then we acquired it in 1990.
+We gained it in 1990.

 Bob Williams and I have a peculiar arrangement with this car.
 Clearly, his love for the car, his subsequent use of it in a variety of events such as the Colorado Grand, the Le Mans Retrospective, etc. indicate that he has maintained his active interest which was unaltered from before our acquisition until after.